tbm-2303/OLA2_SI/Assignment2.md

 - **Enhanced Focus:** Centralized teams can focus on specific areas without the distractions of multiple projects, leading to deeper expertise and more innovative solutions.

-- **Scalability:** Centralization allows organizations to scale their operations more effectively.
+- **Scalability:** Centralization allows organizations to scale operations more effectively.
 A centralized function can adapt and grow in response to changing demands without needing to reconfigure multiple decentralized teams.

 ---